-On May 3, 2018, the Corporation announced that "TVA Sports" will be the official French-language broadcaster of the 2020 UEFA European Football Championship (Euro 2020).
+On May 3, 2018, the Corporation announced that "TVA Sports" will be the official French-language broadcaster of the 2020 UEFA European Football Championship (Euro 2020) which has been postponed until the summer of 2021 due to the COVID-19 pandemic.
 The agreement allows TVA Sports to broadcast all 51 games of the prestigious international soccer tournament, in which Europe's 24 best national men's teams will compete.